Universal Disk Format: Compatibility

 Many DVD players do not support any UDF revision other than version 1.02.
 Discs created with a newer revision may still work in these players if the ISO 9660 bridge format is used.
 Even if an operating system claims to be able to read UDF 1.50, it still may only support the plain build and not necessarily either the VAT or Spared UDF builds.

 Mac OS X 10.4.5 claims to support Revision 1.50 (see man mount_udf), yet it can only mount disks of the plain build properly and provides no virtualization support at all.
 It cannot mount UDF disks with VAT, as seen with the Sony Mavica issue.
 Releases before 10.4.11 mount disks with Sparing Table but does not read its files correctly.
 Version 10.4.11 fixes this problem.

 Similarly, Windows XP Service Pack 2 (SP2) cannot read DVD-RW discs that use the UDF 2.00 sparing tables as a defect management system.
 This problem occurs if the UDF defect management system creates a sparing table that spans more than one sector on the DVD-RW disc.
 Windows XP SP2 can recognize that a DVD is using UDF, but Windows Explorer displays the contents of a DVD as an empty folder.
 A hotfix is available for this and is included in Service Pack 3.

 Due to the default UDF versions and options, a UDF partition formatted by Windows cannot be written under macOS.
 On the other hand, a partition formatted by macOS cannot be directly written by Windows, due to the requirement of a MBR partition table.
 In addition, Linux only supports writing to UDF 2.01.
 A script for Linux and macOS called format-udf handles these incompatibilities by using UDF 2.01 and adding a fake MBR; for Windows the best solution is using the command-line tool format /FS:UDF /R:2.01.

+Tools for repairing UDF file systems and for modifying their properties have been made for some operating systems.
+On Windows, the chkdsk tool is able to repair UDF file systems (if not too damaged, like any file system).
+A similar tool for Linux, udffsck, was under development by Vojtech Vladyka as an extension of fsck, and it was planned to be added to the udftools package.
+However, it was abandoned by its developer in 2018.

+A tool for toggling the write protection flag, udftune, was under development by Johannes Truschnigg in 2023 but could not be merged into the main udftools package because its maintainer Pali Rohár has reportedly lost access to his GitHub account.